jacksalici/notion-cli-list-manager/readme.md

 - You're done!

 ## 🧰 Syntax:
-TL;DR: `list` is the keyword for activate this tool from the terminal.
+TL;DR: `list` is the keyword for activating this tool from the terminal.
 Typing just `list`, the list of your default database's items will be shown.
-Other commands can be use typing `list [command]`
+Other commands can be used typing `list [command]`

 | Commands:|    | Args and options:|
 |---|---|---|